cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 The routing logic evolved from binary (AI vs. human) to three tiers (AI-assisted, human-verified, human-only).
 Confidence thresholds became query-category-specific: higher for interpretation, lower for simple retrieval.
 Feedback loops went from monthly to weekly as usage scaled.

-### What These Incidents Taught Me
+### Lessons from These Incidents

 Precision matters more than recall in high-stakes environments.
-One wrong answer costs more trust than ten "I don't know" responses.
-Query classification is never finished because user behavior evolves continuously.
-Transparency builds trust faster than accuracy: showing sources mattered more to buyers than generating perfect summaries.
+One wrong answer costs more trust than ten low-confidence fallbacks.
+Query classification stays iterative because user behavior evolves continuously.
+Transparent sourcing built buyer trust faster than summary quality alone.

 ---